RickMcConney/PenPlotter/README.md

 #Not so obvious GUI controls
 -	There is a status line right under the connect menu that shows the last command sent to the plotter
 -	The little blue circles at the top represent the motors and will go red when the motors are powered.
 Hit motor off button to idle the motors.
--	The little square control handles can be dragged to change the Y position and machine width and height
+-	The little square control handles can be dragged to change the Y position and machine width and height.
+-	The paper size can be changed with the control handles on the edges of the paper.
--	The gondola can be dragged around the page and the plotter will move to the new point.
+-	The gondola can be dragged around the page and the plotter will move to the new point when the mouse is released.
 -	You can adjust the placement of the plot on the page by dragging on the page canvas with the right mouse button down.
--	You can scale the page view with the scroll wheel
+-	You can scale the page view with the scroll wheel.
--	You can move the whole page by dragging with the scroll wheel pressed
+-	You can move the whole page by dragging with the scroll wheel pressed.
--	You can crop an image with the green handles around the image frame
+-	You can crop an image with the green handles around the image frame.
--	You can hit the 'c' key to open a debug console, usefull to capture and report any exceptions
+-	You can hit the 'c' key to open a debug console, usefull to capture and report any exceptions.

 #Screen shots
 Here are some screen shots of the controler.